wovo/hwcpp/docs/primer.md

 <>

-A simple variation alternates wetween the even and odd LEDs.
+A simple variation alternates between the even and odd LEDs.

 <>